• Skip to primary navigation

 Add the Holy Trinity.
 Add peppers, onion and celery.
 Stir and cook about 5 minutes.

 Meats and Seasonings.
-Add garlic, andouille, smoked ham (if using), and Cajun seasoning.
+Add garlic, pork or andouille, smoked ham (if using), and Cajun seasoning.
 Cook, stirring, another minute.

 Stock and Greens.
 Stir in the vegetable stock and the chopped greens, then bay leaves.